User Roles

 Tools for Teachers access is provided to all coordinator, test administrator, and test examiner roles.
 A user with any of these roles does not require the addition of the Tools for Teachers Only role.

-This role is assigned by users with an LEA ELPAC coordinator or site ELPAC coordinator role.
-Users with a Tools for Teachers Only role have the following system responsibility and permission:
+This role is assigned by users who have the LEA ELPAC coordinator or site ELPAC coordinator role and has the following system responsibility and permission:

 • Access to Tools for Teachers only

-The tables that follow (table 5 and table 6) display the features that can be accessed in TOMS for the ELPAC on the basis of the user’s role.
-These options allow for the ability to assign roles consistent with state and federal privacy laws and local policies and procedures.
+The tables that follow (table 5 and table 6) display the features that can be accessed in TOMS for ELPAC on the basis of the user’s role.
+These options allow for assigning roles consistent with state and federal privacy laws and local policies and procedures.
 It is important that the coordinators review their site user list and the roles assigned to those users periodically to ensure that all users maintain appropriate permissions within TOMS.

 Table 5.
-Assessment Systems Permissions Associated with Each ELPAC Role
+Assessment Systems Permissions Associated with Each ELPAC TOMS Role

 System Permissions LEA Coordinator Site Coordinator Test Examiner